Which Member’s Mark Recipes Get

 Member’s Mark Dog Food receives the Advisor’s second-lowest tier rating of 2.5 stars.

-The Member’s Mark product line includes seven dry dog foods.
+The Member’s Mark product line includes six dry dog foods.

 Each recipe includes its AAFCO nutrient profile when available… Growth (puppy), Maintenance (adult), All Life Stages, Supplemental or Unspecified.